Regina-Caeli-Anamabra/backend/README.md

 ## Uzundu Internet Banking Application

-Uzundu Internet Banking Application
+Regina Caeli Booking Application

 <br />

-Raffle Draw Naija is moving raffle draw into the digital world
+Regina Caeli Booking Application is a booking application that allows customer to book a service before going to the hospital

 ## How to start using the project

 -   Clone the project

--   Create a table name raffle_naija
+-   Create a table name regina_caeli

 -   Run php artisan migrate